3 Microsoft Office Online Teamwork & Collaboration Tools That Impress

 Outlook 2016 Groups

 The first iteration of Office 365 Groups was launched in 2014.
-It’s been transformed for Outlook 2016, though, and is now available as a standalone app on Windows Phone, iOS, and Android, as well as within the Desktop app.
+It’s been transformed for Outlook 2016, though, and is now available as a standalone app on Windows Phone, iOS [No Longer Available], and Android [No Longer Available], as well as within the Desktop app.
 Before signing in, you will need a paid-for Office 365 subscription (there is a 30-day free trial), or a school account.

 In essence, Groups is Microsoft’s response to Slack, where members can start and join channels/conversations about different topics.
 But there’s lots more integration with Microsoft products.